 Also known as the Land of the Rising Sun, Japan is one of the most technologically advanced countries in the world.
 It is also a famous destination for business travelers since the country is home to well-known companies such as Sony, Toyota, and Honda.

 Japan is situated in Far East Asia next to Korea and China in the Pacific Ocean.
 Business travelers can easily access the country from almost any part of the world.
-Those traveling from North America can fly from the West Coast (California).
+Those traveling from North America can fly their discounted business class fares to Japan from the West Coast (California).
 From Europe, you can fly via the Middle-East.

-Like most Asian countries, Japan is a conservative society where certain rules and etiquette are followed in almost all situations.
-This also applies to business meetings.
+Like most Asian countries, Japan is a conservative society where certain rules and protocols are followed in almost all situations.
+This also applies to Japanese business meeting etiquette.